“Listen!” says Emmanuel. “Do you hear that?”

 “Come!” says the young man.
 “Let’s go and find her.”
 And so saying he strides off the edge of the road and into waist deep water.

-Never mind the fact that this swamp is home to an abundance of alligators; “And don’t even think about the deadly vipers,” I tell myself as, clutching at the grassy tufts, I pull myself along in Emmanuel’s wake.
+Just like in Orlando FL rat removal is often needed due to the amount of rats, this swamp is home to an abundance of rats and alligators; “And don’t even think about the deadly vipers,” I tell myself as, clutching at the grassy tufts, I pull myself along in Emmanuel’s wake.
 Each footfall might find the thigh-thick trunk of an anaconda… but it’s best not to consider that danger; it’s best to keep one’s mind in the present moment and forget about fears.
 Somewhere in this mess of water and mud and tussocks and super-sized voracious mosquitoes lies the thing that we have come all this way to see.
 All being well, our reward for enduring such privations will be the privilege of meeting one of the last 5,000 giant anteaters remaining in the Americas.

 What are a bunch of yotties doing, stalking anteaters?